2sang/2sang.github.io/_posts/2018-06-01-vim-snippets-management.md

 Welcome, Vim lovers!
 [Ultisnips](https://github.com/SirVer/ultisnips)
-by SirVer, currently stands one of the most popular vim plugins.
+by SirVer, currently stands one of the most popular vim plugin.
-It provides concise, comprehensive snippet syntax which allows vim users to easily customize their snippets, and you can use python interpolation on snippet syntax as well.
+It provides concise, comprehensive snippet syntax which allows vim users to easily customize their snippets, and you can also use python interpolation on snippet syntax.
 But in this post, rather than introducing nice features of Ultisnips itself,
 I'll share how I manage my vim snippets efficiently in everyday workflow, with Ultisnips.